FreeAndFair/ColoradoRLA/docs/25_developer.md

 Platform and Programming Languages
 ----------------------------------

-To fulfill Colorado’s requirements, we will use a modular system design and standard, well-understood web application technologies.
+To fulfill Colorado’s requirements, we use a modular system design and standard, well-understood web application technologies.

 We are using a Java-based web application running on a Linux server, hosted in the CDOS data center.
-We will be deploying on a JVM version that supports Java 8.
+Deployment is targeted for a JVM version that supports Java 8.

 The choice of deployment on JVM is made due to IT constraints on the